YOUTH PIANO COMPETITION

 For compositions written after 1960 participants must provide the Judges with the original music score (no photocopies).

-The Jury reserves the right: not to award any of the prizes; to split a prize between several contestants; to stop any performance which exceeds posted time limits or does not meet professional standards; to disqualify any candidate who does not comply with any of Competition’s regulations or norms of social behavior.
+The judges reserve the right: not to award any of the prizes; to split a prize between several contestants; to stop any performance which exceeds posted time limits or does not meet professional standards; to disqualify any candidate who does not comply with any of Competition’s regulations or norms of social behavior.

 ALL CATEGORIES I, II, III PLACES - TROPHY and CERTIFICATE

-ALL CATEGORIES - IV PLACES - HONORABLE MENTION CERTIFICATE and MEDAL
+ALL CATEGORIES - IV PLACES - HONORABLE MENTION CERTIFICATE and TROPHY

 AUDIENCE CHOICE AWARD